LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 Precedence
 ----------

-The UDF interface looks for methods in the order :meth:`~libertem.udf.base.UDFTileMixin.process_tile`, :meth:`~libertem.udf.base.UDFFrameMixin.process_frame`, :meth:`~libertem.udf.base.UDFPartitionMixin.process_partition`.
-For now, the first in that order is executed.
-In the future, composition of UDFs may allow to use different methods depending on the circumstances.
-:meth:`~libertem.udf.base.UDFTileMixin.process_tile` is the most general method and allows by-frame and by-partition processing as well.
+By default the UDF interface looks for methods in the order :meth:`~libertem.udf.base.UDFTileMixin.process_tile`, :meth:`~libertem.udf.base.UDFFrameMixin.process_frame`, :meth:`~libertem.udf.base.UDFPartitionMixin.process_partition` and will use the first matching implementation. :meth:`~libertem.udf.base.UDFTileMixin.process_tile` is the most general method and should allow by-frame and by-partition processing as well.

+If a UDF requires more than one implementation depending on how it is parametrised or the data it is supplied with, the :meth:`~libertem.udf.base.UDF.get_method` method can be overridden to influence how the UDF will be run.
+This method must return a member of the :attr:`libertem.udf.base.UDF.UDF_METHOD` enum and have the corresponding processing method implemented.

+.. versionchanged:: 0.13.0
+    :meth:`~libertem.udf.base.UDF.get_method()` was exposed to enable
+    choice of processing method at runtime

 Post-processing of partition results
 ------------------------------------